Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 ## Requirements
 - Powershell version 7+
-- Local IDE with git command installed
+- Local IDE with git command installed.
-- A DevOps source control system, like GitLab.
+- A DevOps source control system, like Azure DevOps or GitLab.
+- A Fabric tenant with at least one capacity running.
+  - If you don't have a Fabric tenant you can create a [Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) and use a trial capacity instead.

 ## Set-up Instructions